 .2% Benzethonium Chloride, Water, Alcohol Denat., Cetearyl Alcohol, Glycerin, Polyaminopropyl Biquanide, Dimethicone, Stearamidopropyl Dimethylamine, Benzyl Alcohol, Farnesol, Panthenol, Zinc gluconate, Chlorhexidine Digluconate, Citric Acid, Polyquaternium-10, and Tocopheryl Acetate.

-Amosil Q 24 hour hand sanitizers--Still waiting on the norovirus test results.
+QORE 24 and other Amosil Q 24 hour hand sanitizers--Still waiting on the norovirus test results.

 The company Germ-Aside also has a very exciting hand sanitizer called Sterizar Hand Foamer.
 Unfortunately, it is not available in the US at this time.
 It is only available in the UK.
 This hand sanitizer promises not only to kill norovirus but also claims to continue working for 6 hours!
 I have read their experimental procedures and test results and am very impressed.
 6 hours after application, the test subjects who used the hand sanitizer had 99% less bacteria on their hands than the control people who did not use the hand sanitizer.
 Here is a link to all of their test results.
 It takes forever to download so be patient.
 When reading hand sanitizer test results it is important to understand what "log" means.
 Test results always talk about "log reduction".
 A log reduction of 5, means that the product kills 99.999% of germs.
 A log reduction of 4, means that it kills 99.99% of germs.
 A log reduction of 3 means that it kills 99.9% of germs.
 A log reduction of 2 means that the product kills 99% of germs.
 A log reduction of 1 means that the product kills 90% of germs.
 Without this information, it is impossible to understand the test results.